Boeing and the airlines seek massive bailout; critics ask about sharing the benefit

 “Yes, I think we have to protect Boeing,” Trump said.
 “We have to absolutely help Boeing.”

-Boeing said Tuesday it’s asking for “a minimum of $60 billiony … for the aerospace manufacturing industry” in a combination of direct taxpayer money and loans from banks backed by government guarantees.
+Boeing said Tuesday it’s asking for “a minimum of $60 billion … for the aerospace manufacturing industry” in a combination of direct taxpayer money and loans from banks backed by government guarantees.

 The nation’s America’s aerospace industry supports over 2.5 million jobs and 17,000 suppliers, Boeing said in a statement, and government financial support is “needed to manage the pressure on the aviation sector and the economy as a whole.”